Mathur0100/Bot_Busters/README.md

 Quantex/
 │── index.html # All UI + logic in one file (for easy judging)
-│── README.md # This file
+└── README.md # This file
-└── screenshots/ # Your images for the README

 ---